majekolaitan/Job-Portal-Django/README.md

-## DJobPortal - Job Posting Platform
+## TechConnect - Job Posting Platform

-DJobPortal is a powerful job posting platform developed using Django, a Python web framework.
+TechConnect is a powerful job posting platform developed using Django, a Python web framework.
 It provides a seamless experience for both employers and job seekers, facilitating the recruitment process effectively.

 ### Setup Instructions

 #### Using Docker

-Follow these steps to set up and run the DJobPortal application using Docker:
+Follow these steps to set up and run the TechConnect application using Docker:

 ##### Prerequisites